pydanny/daniel.feldroy.com/posts/2026/2026-06-farewell-doctor-who.md

 Also, because the stories were badly done, whatever social commentary they might have tried to execute on, fell flat.
 I know that included the latest Doctor's sexuality.
 There were also some other things those weak stories prevented me from caring about. **The cardinal rule for using fiction as a medium for raising social awareness is your cause needs to come wrapped in a good story.
 And in the case of modern Doctor Who, good storytelling just isn't there anymore.** The result of the bad story telling was that the social commentary felt hamfisted and clumsy.

 Again, I feel sorry for the non-writer people who worked on the show.
-The actors appeared to have skill, and certainly the looks, to have done a good job.
+The actors appeared to have the skill, and certainly the looks, to have done a good job.
 Unfortunately, there's only so much the best actors can do with boring, lazy writing.

 So I quit watching Doctor Who again.
 I'm sad.
 I wish the show would engage me, but it hasn't been able to reliably do so in years.